HERA-Team/uvtools/README.md

 ## Making a Release

-To make a release of `aipy` (both on Github and PyPI), head to the most current [Draft Release](https://github.com/HERA-Team/uvtools/releases) and note the *suggested* release version.
+To make a release of `uvtools` (both on Github and PyPI), head to the most current [Draft Release](https://github.com/HERA-Team/uvtools/releases) and note the *suggested* release version.
 Contact the maintainers with your intention to make a release either to that version (or, if appropriate, to a different version), and publish the release